Another brief but delicious trip to Japan…

 - 1 tbsp soya/tamari sauce

-You might notice that there is no salt or pepper added to this recipe.
-Since we are already using soya/tamari sauce, that is already enhancing the flavour and adding that nice saltiness to the food.
-No need to add extra salt; unless you are Swedish, of course 🙂
+You might notice that there is we use a tiny amount of salt in this recipe.
+Since we are already using soya/tamari sauce, this is already enhancing the flavour and adding a nice saltiness to the food.
+No need to add too much salt; unless you are Swedish, of course 🙂